 What are the best electric guitar pickups right now?

-The Seymour Duncan SH-4 JB Humbucker was built to rock and the list of players who have played it is like a who’s who of ‘80s and ‘90s legends of rock and metal.
-It’s a hotrodded ‘bucker with an alnico V magnet that’s wound to sock a tube amp right in the front end for that dynamic breakup.
+The Seymour Duncan SH-4 JB humbucker was built to rock, and the list of players who have played it is like a who’s who of ‘80s and ‘90s legends of rock and metal.
+It’s a hot-rodded ‘bucker with an alnico V magnet that’s wound to sock a tube amp right in the front end for that sought-after dynamic breakup.

-When it comes to Strat pickups there are surely none better than the Fender Custom Shop Texas Special Strat models.
+When it comes to Strat pickups, it's got to be Fender's Custom Shop Texas Special Strat models.
 The Texas Specials are overwound for a generous helping of Lone Star sizzle but radiate a warm midrange and have a solid, pronounced low-end response, while staggered pole pieces make for a balanced output.

 Best electric guitar pickups 2020: buying advice

 Pickups: the basics

 The design principles behind the electric guitar pickup are relatively simple.
 A pickup has a magnetic core, typically a bar magnet or series of magnetic pole pieces, which is wrapped in strands of insulated copper wire.